-Former US Presidents Attend Rev. Jesse Jackson’s Memorial in Chicago
+Former US Presidents Attend Rev. Jesse Jackson Memorial in Chicago

 Key Facts

-- Former Presidents Bill Clinton, Barack Obama, and Joe Biden attended the memorial service for Rev. Jesse Jackson in Chicago
+- Former US presidents Bill Clinton, Barack Obama, and Joe Biden attended Rev. Jesse Jackson’s memorial service in Chicago.

-- Rev. Jesse Jackson was remembered as a champion for the poor and dispossessed and an effective community and political organizer
+- Obama, Clinton, and Biden described Jackson as a champion for the poor and dispossessed and an effective organizer.

 What Happened